git-ecosystem/git-credential-manager/docs/configuration.md

 ### credential.useHttpPath

 Tells Git to pass the entire repository URL, rather than just the hostname, when calling out to a credential provider.
-(This setting [comes from Git itself](https://git-scm.com/docs/gitcredentials/#Documentation/gitcredentials.txt-useHttpPath), not GCM Core.)
+(This setting [comes from Git itself](https://git-scm.com/docs/gitcredentials/#Documentation/gitcredentials.txt-useHttpPath), not GCM.)

 Defaults to `false`.

-**Note:** GCM Core sets this value to `true` for `dev.azure.com` (Azure Repos) hosts after installation by default.
+**Note:** GCM sets this value to `true` for `dev.azure.com` (Azure Repos) hosts after installation by default.

 This is because `dev.azure.com` alone is not enough information to determine the correct Azure authentication authority - we require a part of the path.
 The fallout of this is that for `dev.azure.com` remote URLs we do not support storing credentials against the full-path.
 We always store against the `dev.azure.com/org-name` stub.